 How Medication-Assisted Treatment Can Facilitate Your Recovery

-The number one reason individuals fail when they attempt to detox on their own is the severity of their withdrawal symptoms.
+The number one reason individuals fail when they attempt to quit alcohol or opioid use on their own is the severity of their symptoms of withdrawal.
 These almost inevitably lead them back to their drug of choice for relief.
 Medication-assisted treatment helps clients manage this primary threat to their recovery.
-They can then complete their rehab program, heal and enjoy long-term health and well-being.
+They can then complete their substance abuse treatment, heal and enjoy long-term health and well-being.
 Our medication-assisted treatment program can address conditions such as:

-Since medications are explicitly selected to alleviate the symptoms of the client’s drugs of choice and are doctor administered, MAT can be highly effective and significantly enhance the benefits of all treatments included in the client’s recovery plan.
-Further, a professionally run medication-assisted treatment program does not pose any risks of extending the client’s current addiction or creating a new one, giving individuals the hope of living a truly drug-free life post-treatment.
+Since medications are explicitly selected to alleviate the symptoms of the client’s drugs of choice and are doctor-administered, MAT treatment can be highly effective and significantly enhance the benefits of all addiction treatments included in the client’s recovery plan.
+Further, a professionally run MAT program does not pose any risks of extending the client’s current substance use disorder or creating a new one.
+This provides individuals the hope of living a life free of opioid use disorder or alcohol use disorder.